RW-FPGA-devel-Team/Videopac-G7000/README.md

 * **René van den Enden** Videopac guru. helped us via email and posted lots of information on [videopac.nl] (http://www.videopac.nl)
 * **Mejias3D** Support on videopac internals and 8048 assembler programming.
 * **avlixa** For the **ZXDOS** port.
+* **Antonio Sanchez** For the LX16 port.
-* **Wilco2009** For the SD-cart for the real console and for helping with hardware internals and tricks.
+* **Wilco2009** For the SD-cart for the real console and for helping with hardware internals and tricks his [sd cartridge](https://wilco2009.blogspot.com/2020/) for the real console is a must!.

 ## Some ROMS.
 *  You can download almost all the console roms from the [René van dem Enden](http://www.ozyr.com/rene/VP_O2-roms777.zip) site.
 This .zip file contains 220 games and is 765 kB.